gedeontofidji/Documentation/pages/mydoc/mydoc_powerapps.md

 </div>

 <div role="tabpanel" class="tab-pane" id="patch" markdown="1">
 Patch allows you to export only selected components of a solution for minor updates, giving you tighter control through segmentation without needing to export entire entities.
 Format : MAJOR.MINOR.BUILD.REVISION
 * Create a solution patch (cloner un correctif) and `only increment the revision number` to include the elements you want to update
 * `Never use clone a solution`
 * `The revision number must increase for each patch`
-* `Increment the build number for when redeploying the parent solution` Make sure to follow this versioning structure :
+* `Increment the build number when redeploying the parent solution`
+Make sure to follow this versioning structure :
 ```
 Parent : 1.1.0.0